-The exhibition, which is accommodated in an old tissue manufacture on 3,000m² (3,600 sq yd), is unique worldwide.
-The visitors are shown the detailed plastination process of organic substances as well as the famous and controversial exhibition “Körperwelten” (engl. “body worlds”).
-The Plastinarium informs about various preservation techniques and the anatomy of humans and animals.
+This exhibition, located inside of an old tissue manufacture, is unique in the world.
+Visitors explore the detailed plastination process of organic substances as well as the famous and controversial Body Worlds exhibition.
+The Plastinarium informs you about various preservation techniques and the anatomy of human and animal bodies.

 The first section of the museum centres around the history of anatomy, the conservation and the creation of plastination processes.
 You come to know what particular role Leonardo da Vinci used to play and how useful it was for the medical progress in general.
 In the second part, you can find a learning hub that consists of many stations.
 Find out about particular body systems, their position and anatomic preparation.

 The third section, located in the gallery area, offers a partial glance at the Body Worlds exhibition focusing on animals.
 Two plastinated giraffes are exhibited as well as body slices of lions, ostriches and crocodiles.
 No animal was killed for the exhibition, though.
 Most of them are anonymous donations of animal parks and zoos.
 In the showroom, the fourth exhibition hall, plastinated whole body samples of humans and animals are shown as well as numerous other singular substances, including a blue shark.